1842 Wellington mayoral election: Aftermath

 Hunter led the city for nine months where the appointment of council committees, employees and organising finances were his main tasks.
 During a council meeting in July 1843, Hunter caught a chill and died at his Willis Street home a few days later.
-At a council meeting on 26 July where John Howard Wallace, the highest polling man on the reserve list, was appointed to the council to replace Hunter as an Alderman.
+At a council meeting on 26 July, John Howard Wallace, the highest polling man on the reserve list, was appointed to the council to replace Hunter as an Alderman.
 The council then elected William Guyton to replace him as Mayor.